Culture of Algeria: Renewal of visual arts

 Since the 1980s, a new generation of Maghrebi artists has arisen.
 A large proportion is trained in Europe.
 Artists locally and among the Diaspora explore new techniques and face the challenges of a globalized art market.
 They are bringing together various elements of their identity, marked by the status of immigrant of first or second generation.
 They address issues that speak to the Arab world with an "outsider" lens.
 Kader Attia is one of them.
 He was born in France in 1970.
-In a large installation in 2007 called Ghost, he displayed dozens of veiled figures on their knees, made of aluminum fold.
+In a large installation in 2007 called Ghost, he displayed dozens of veiled figures on their knees, made of aluminum foil.

 Adel Abdessemed, born in Constantina in 1970, attended the École des Beaux-Arts in Algiers, Algeria and then Lyon, France.
 Through his conceptual artworks, he displays strong artistic statements using a wide range of media (drawing, video, photography, performance, and installation).
 In 2006, he exposed at the David Zimmer gallery in New York City.
 One of his artworks was a burnt car entitled Practice Zero Tolerance, a year after riots in France and in the midst of a resurgence of terrorist attacks since 11 September 2001.